 1. Work with your garden's natural layout

 Working in harmony with your garden is always best.
-Plants grown where they’re happiest need little attention and both flower and fruit better.
+Garden plant ideas work when grown where they’re happiest – which will also mean they'll need less attention and will both flower and fruit better.

 2. Plan your planting scheme carefully